pprathameshmore/graph-microsoft-365/docs/development.md

 The [Microsoft Graph API][msgraph-api] provides access to resources in Microsoft 365 services.
 This project uses a number of JavaScript libraries provided by Microsoft.
 Please review the source code for details.
 None of them are relevant for getting started.
+Interactive documentation available in the [Microsoft Graph Explorer][msgraph-explorer]

 ## Prerequisites

-- An Azure account with a registered app that will provide credentials for the program to connect to Microsoft Graph APIs.
+- An Azure account with a registered app that will provide credentials for the program to connect to Microsoft Graph APIs. //TODO: Figure out a way to handle having ∂Azure ingesting the active directory even though Microsoft 365 needs it as well.d
 - An Active Directory to target for ingestion.
 This would ideally be a Microsoft 365 account, though it is possible to target an Azure AD for some resources.
+  //TODO: Update the above as I do not think it is cocrrect anymore.
+I believe the only way you can access a microsoft-365 account is through Azure.

 ## Provider account setup